Primary Navigation Mobile

 It’s worth remembering that snow chains are fitted to the driving wheels of a car.
 For cars with front-wheel-drive (FWD), fit chains to the front wheels.
 Consult your car’s handbook to be sure, but many cars should be driven on chains with traction control systems turned off.
 When driving with snow chains, do not exceed 30mph and drive smoothly.
 Avoid sudden and hard braking or sharp steering.

 Lastly, they are meant for roads with snow and ice only.
-Snow socks however, are designed for more casual snow driving.
+Snow socks, however, are designed for more casual snow driving.
 Once the frozen road is clear, remove the chains from your car immediately to avoid damaging the road surface.
 Once removed, wash them to avoid deterioration.
-Being exposed to that much snow, salt and grit on the icy roads can ultimately lead to corrosion, so always give them a thorough wash once you’ve completed your journey.
+Being exposed to that much snow, salt and grit on icy roads can ultimately lead to corrosion, so always give them a thorough wash once you’ve completed your journey.

 Aaron Hussain is a commercial content writer at Bauer Media writing for Parkers and CAR.
 He is obsessed with classic cars and anything with a fascinating story to tell.